 Exam Board: AQA

-In Year 12 students will complete project 1 and start project 2, they will complete this project at the start of year 13.
-There will be continual assessment throughout course using the exam boards’ assessment objectives.
-Students will also be expected to investigate galleries independently in their free time to further their projects and gain better understanding of artists work.
+In Year 12 students will complete Project 1 and start project 2, (they will complete project 2 at the start of year 13).
+There will be continual assessment throughout course using the exam boards’ assessment objectives – Develop, Refine, Present and Record.
+Students will also be expected to investigate galleries independently in their free time to further their projects and gain better understanding of artist’s work.

 - From this point, they must complete in-depth research on their topic and then write an essay that shows their understanding of the artists and the themes from their research.

 Externally Set Assignment

 - During this preparatory period students are to complete a range of investigations and developments including experimentations with ideas and materials, exploration into artist and contextual studies, good quality recording from observation and critical analyse of their own work.